Tenure Track Position (Open Rank)

-Advanced doctoral candidates are expected to have their dissertation approved no later than October 1st 2021.
+Advanced doctoral candidates are expected to have their dissertation approved no later than!October 1st 2023.

 The language of teaching at The Hebrew University of Jerusalem is Hebrew, though some courses are taught in English.
-New faculty members are expected to be able to teach in Hebrew within a few years after their arrival.
+New faculty members are expected to be able to teach in Hebrew within a few years following their arrival.

-Please submit all application materials electronically here: http://ttp.huji.ac.il/
+Please submit all application materials electronically here.

 The applicants will be asked to upload:

-- A Curriculum Vitae, including teaching experience;
+• A Curriculum Vitae, including teaching experience;

-- Copies of up to 3 recent publications (or conference papers);
+• Copies of up to 3 recent publications (or conference papers);

 Three letters of recommendations - sent directly according to the guidelines.